connervieira/Assassin/CONFIGURATION.md

         - The `enabled` value enables and disables the entire ADS-B system.
         - The `adsb_message_filename` is the file name of the file that Assassin will stream ADS-B messages to.
             - Assassin will manipulate this file and regularly erase its contents as a part of its data processing.
 If you want to keep an archive of all ADS-B messages, you should stream Dump1090 message data to a second file, independent of Assassin.
-        - The `minimum_vehicle_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at, measured in meters per second.
-This is useful to prevent alerts from sounding while the car is on residential roads.
-        - The `minimum_aircraft_speed` setting defines the minimum aircraft speed that ADS-B alerts will be triggered at, measured in knots.
-This is useful to prevent alerts from sounding while an aircraft isn't at cruising speed.
-        - The `maximum_aircraft_speed` setting defines the maximum aircraft speed that ADS-B alerts will be triggered at, measured in knots.
-This is useful to prevent alerts from sounding for aircraft that move faster than a certain model of aircraft.
-        - The `minimum_aircraft_altitude` setting defines the minimum aircraft altitude that ADS-B alerts will be triggered at, measured in feet.
-        - The `maximum_aircraft_altitude` setting defines the maximum aircraft altitude that ADS-B alerts will be triggered at, measured in feet.
-        - The `distance_threshold` setting defines the base distance (in miles) that ADS-B aircraft alerts will be played at.
-This distance will be adjusted based on the altitude of the plane in question.
-        - The `base_altitude_threshold` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
-            - Below the base altitude threshold, the distance threshold will be proportionally decreased, and above the base altitude threshold, the distance threshold will be proportionally increased.
-            - The `base_altitude_threshold` should roughly be the altitude that you expect hazardous planes to be at.
-Any planes above that altitude will be able to see farther, so the alert distance will increase.
-By the same logic, lower planes pose less of a threat, so the alert distance decreases.
-        - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
-This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.
-            - If certain information is missing from a message, Assassin will look back through old messages within this time-frame to find it.
-As such, increasing this configuration value will trade information recency for resiliency and fault tolerance.
         - The `threat_threshold` determines how likely a plane is to be a threat before Assassin displays it as an alert.
 A plane has to match all of the criteria at its threshold level, and all levels below it.
             - A threshold of `0` includes all aircraft detected.
-            - A threshold of `1` includes all aircraft within the alert radius.
+            - A threshold of `1` includes all aircraft within the alert distance threshold.
                 - This is a good threshold to use if you want to be certain you don't miss any legitimate alerts.
             - A threshold of `2` includes aircraft within the alert altitude range.
             - A threshold of `3` includes aircraft within the alert speed range.
                 - This is a good threshold to use if you want to eliminate as many false alerts as positive.
+        - The `minimum_vehicle_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at, measured in meters per second.
+This is useful to prevent alerts from sounding while the car is on residential roads.
+        - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
+This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.
+            - If certain information is missing from a message, Assassin will look back through old messages within this time-frame to find it.
+As such, increasing this configuration value will trade information recency for resiliency and fault tolerance.
+            - If you find that enabling ADS-B alerts causes Assassin to dramatically slow down after a few moments of running, decreasing this value should significantly decrease processing time.
+        - `criteria` contains the alert criteria for aircraft.
+            - `speed` contains the speed range that aircraft hazards are expected to moving, measured in knots.
+                - The `minimum` setting defines the minimum aircraft speed that ADS-B alerts will be triggered at.
+This is useful to filter alerts from aircraft that aren't at cruising speed.
+                - The `maximum` setting defines the maximum aircraft speed that ADS-B alerts will be triggered at.
+This is useful to filter alerts from aircraft that are moving faster than specific models of aircraft are capable of.
+            - `altitude` contains the altitude range that aircraft hazards are expected to at, measured in feet.
+                - The `minimum` setting defines the minimum aircraft altitude that ADS-B alerts will be triggered at.
+                - The `maximum` setting defines the maximum aircraft altitude that ADS-B alerts will be triggered at.
+            - `distance` contains criteria regarding the distance between the aircraft and the vehicle.
+                - The `base_distance` setting defines the base distance (in miles) that ADS-B aircraft alerts will be played at.
+This distance will be adjusted based on the altitude of the plane in question.
+                - The `base_altitude` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
+                    - Below the base altitude, the alert radius will be proportionally decreased, and above the base altitude, the alert radius will be proportionally increased.
+                    - This value should be roughly be the altitude that you expect aircraft threats to be at.
+Any aircraft above that altitude will be able to see farther, so the alert distance will increase.
+By the same logic, lower aircraft have a lower vision radius, so the alert distance decreases.
         - `information_displayed` determines what information is displayed in alerts.
             - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.